Master of Science in Security Studies: FAQs

 I am currently enrolled in another Masters program at ECU, how do I transfer to the MSSS?
-You will need to fill out the Graduate School's Change of Graduate Program form (available from this page).
+You will need to fill out the Graduate School's Change of Graduate Program form (http://www.ecu.edu/cs-acad/gradschool/Academic-Policies-and-Forms.cfm).
 You will then take that form to the Director of your current Masters program for their approval and signature.
-Then the form will go to the Director of the Security Studies program, Jalil Roshandel, for his consideration.
+Then the form will go to the Director of the Security Studies program, Alethia Cook, for her consideration.
 He will review your application, consider any courses that might transfer, and approve or deny the change.
 (Only courses with a grade of B or A may be transferred.)
 Both program directors must sign the form.
 It then goes to the Graduate School for their approval.

 I have completed my Certificate in Security Studies.
 How would that effect my admissions into the MSSS program and the courses I would be required to take?
 You will need to go through the full application process to be admitted into the MSSS program.
 All of the courses you have completed (only courses with a grade of B or A may be transferred) to earn the Certificate will then count toward your completion of the MSSS requirements.